localstack/docs/content/en/references/lambda-v2-provider.md

 ### Docker not available

-If all lambda functions fail to deploy or invoke with a similar error than below, mount the Docker socket `"/var/run/docker.sock:/var/run/docker.sock"` as a volume when starting LocalStack as exemplified in our official [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
+If all lambda functions fail to deploy or invoke with a similar error than below, add the Docker volume mount `"/var/run/docker.sock:/var/run/docker.sock"` to your LocalStack startup as exemplified in our official [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).

 * LocalStack logs: